hadigilan/secular_increase_in_cash/README.md

 Bates, T. W., Kahle, K. M., & Stulz, R. M. (2009).
 Why do US firms hold so much more cash than they used to?.
 The journal of finance, 64(5), 1985-2021.

 Falato, A., Kadyrzhanova, D., Sim, J., & Steri, R. (2022).
 Rising intangible capital, shrinking debt capacity, and the US corporate savings glut.
 The Journal of Finance, 77(5), 2799-2852.

+Movaghari, Hadi, Tsoukas, Serafeim and Vagenas-Nanos, Evangelos (2024).
+Corporate Cash Policy and Double Machine Learning.
+Internationl Journal of Finance and Economics.

 Sánchez, J. M., & Yurdagul, E. (2013).
 Why are corporations holding so much cash?.
 The Regional Economist, 21(1), 4-8.